Jakub Galvas: Playing career

+Following two seasons within the Blackhawks organization, Galvas as a pending restricted free agent opted to return to Europe in signing a two-year contract with Swedish club, Malmö Redhawks of the Swedish Hockey League (SHL), on 9 May 2023.

+Galvas played out the duration of his contract with the Redhawks before returning to his native Czech Republic as a free agent.
+He was signed to a three-year contract with HC Oceláři Třinec of the ELH on 15 May 2025.

 International play

 Galvas was part of the winning Czech team at the 2016 Ivan Hlinka Memorial Tournament.
 He contributed offensively with 2 goals and 5 points in as many games.

 Galvas represented the Czech Republic at the 2017 IIHF World U18 Championships and at the 2018 World Junior Ice Hockey Championships.